This topic contains the following sections.

 - Click + Create New.

-- From the Registry Type drop-down, select GitHub Container Registry and click Next.
+- From the Registry Type drop-down, select the appropriate registry and click Next.

 - Complete the required settings.